PrestaShop/prestashop.github.io/content/news/releases/prestashop-8-0-5-maintenance-release.md

 Download PrestaShop 8.0.5 now!
 {{< /cta >}}

-Since version 8.0.5 is a "patch" update, upgrading from previous 8.0.x versions should happen without any issues As for every upgrade, it's highly recommended to do a full manual backup beforehand.
+Since version 8.0.5 is a "patch" update, upgrading from previous 8.0.x versions should happen without any issues.
+As for every upgrade, it's highly recommended to do a full manual backup beforehand.

 If you encounter any problems during the upgrade that, in your opinion, are not caused by third-party modules or modifications used in your shop, [submit a bug report](https://www.prestashop-project.org/get-involved/report-issues/).